snodgrass23/SXSW-2106-Node-Workshop/README.md

         - "main": "./app.js",
 - install express in basicWeb
     - npm install express --save
-- create app.js for new service
+- create app.js for new service, add to main prop in package.js

 ### v1.3